-36.3.39 The dominant sources of noise in the Borough are is generated by road and rail traffic, building and construction activity (including DIY), noisy neighbours, pubs and clubs, pavement cafés/outdoor seating and noisy building services plant and equipment.
-Aircraft and helicopter noise is also a concern in parts of the Borough.

-36.3.40 Vibration in the Borough, apart from temporary construction activity work, is usually generated as a result of caused by surface trains, including night freight trains, and underground trains.

-36.3.41 Noise sensitive development includes residential dwellings, schools and hospital uses.

-36.3.42 The Environmental Noise (England) Regulations 2006, the andLondon Plan and the National Planning Policy Framework requires the consideration of protecting tranquil/quiet areas.
-At present, there are no such areas identified in the Borough, however the Council will work with the Department for Environment, Food and Rural Affairs to identify these in due course.

-36.3.43 Issues of noise and nuisance are considered on a site by site basis having regard to the proposal, site context and surrounding uses.
-Owing to the specialist nature of enforcing noise standards, the advice of the Council's Environmental Health Department Noise and Nuisance Officer will be sought on all applications where were noise and vibration is likely to may be an issue.

-36.3.44 The evidence on noise and vibration shows that we need a policy to ensure that new development takes account of existing sources of noise and vibration and proposed noise and vibration generating development does not impact on existing amenity.
+- 36.3.39 The dominant sources of noise in the Borough are is generated by road and rail traffic, building and construction activity (including DIY), noisy neighbours, pubs and clubs, pavement cafés/outdoor seating and noisy building services plant and equipment.
+Aircraft and helicopter noise is also a concern in parts of the Borough. - 36.3.40 Vibration in the Borough, apart from temporary construction activity work, is usually generated as a result of caused by surface trains, including night freight trains, and underground trains. - 36.3.41 Noise sensitive development includes residential dwellings, schools and hospital uses. - 36.3.42 The Environmental Noise (England) Regulations 2006, the and London Plan and the National Planning Policy Framework requires the consideration of profecting tranquil/quiet areas.
+At present, there are no such areas identified in the Borough, however the Council will work with the Department for Environment, Food and Rural Affairs to identify these in due course. - 36.3.43 Issues of noise and nuisance are considered on a site by site basis having regard to the proposal, site context and surrounding uses.
+Owing to the specialist nature of enforcing noise standards, the advice of the Council sequence of the - 36.3.44 The evidence on noise and vibration shows that we need a policy to ensure that new development takes account of existing sources of noise and vibration and proposed noise and vibration generating development does not impact on existing amenity.

-Policy CE 6 Noise and Vibration
+Policy CE 6

+Noise and Vibration